Last Updated on October 19, 2023 by Saskia Friedrich

 Do you feel overwhelmed by all the cleaning chores you have to do?
 Are you surrounded by mess and you feel like you are constantly cleaning but not getting anywhere?
 Then it’s time for a stay at home mom cleaning schedule!

 In this post, you’ll find out how to set up a cleaning schedule, which type of cleaning schedule to pick, and how to (finally!) stick to it.

-As a stay at home mom (or work at home mom), you’re home a lot of the time.
+As a stay at home mom (or work from home mom), you’re home a lot of the time.
 As a consequence of being home more, the house naturally gets dirty quicker.
 Even more so, if your kids don’t go to school yet or if you are homeschooling them.